JSBattista/BBB-GPIO_SIMPLE-IO_for_Florida_Man/README.md

 #define USR__IN2 (2<<4)
 Then we would use
   BASEADDR_GPIO2
 You will also notice that I have a lot of unused addresses in the code.
-This is for reference.
+This is for reference to help get used to the idea that when dealing with memory maps, it's a world of addresses... and segfaults.